 Money & valuables

-My main tip here is never to leave your valuable stuff unattended.
+My main Camino de Santiago tip here is never to leave your valuable stuff unattended.
 Always take your wallet, phone, passport, etc. with you or lock it if there is a locker.
 We’ve never had any issues on the Camino but we met people whose money, phone, or even a Credential were stolen.
-I always carry a neck bag where I put my passport, money, credit cards, and credential.
+I always carry a neck bag where I put my passport, money, credit cards, and Credential.
 Even when I go to the bathroom I take it with me unless there is a locker.
 A pouch or a small bag will work as well.
 It’s useful to carry a small combination lock.
 Some albergues have lockers but no locks.

 Safety tips for solo female pilgrims

 I’ve read in some Facebook groups about single female pilgrims being bothered by men though it’s not common on the Camino.
 Usually, those are stocking, inappropriate behavior (Exhibitionistic disorder), and obscene language.
 Most female pilgrims who have walked the Camino claim they didn’t have any issues.
 You can read more about the female experience on the Camino forum.

 If you’re going to walk alone I can recommend buying a local SIM card.
 In Spain and Portugal, it’s not expensive, for 15 Euro you get a SIM card with 200 minutes, 2Gb of data, and hundreds of messages valid for 30 days.
 This way you can always stay connected and call the police or emergency service if needed.
-The fastest and easiest way is to call 112 in both Spain and Portugal in case of any emergency.
+The fastest and easiest way is to call 112 in both Spain and Portugal in case of an emergency.
 The operators speak Spanish/Portuguese and English.

 Safety on the road